Readit News logoReadit News

 But the complication I suppose is data-structures being accessed by drivers that reside in the core kernel and other assumptions that come with linking against a monolith program like the Linux kernel.
 It would be momentous to simply get Linux drivers to comply with a kernel-agnostic ABI.

-heavyset_go · a month ago
+heavyset_go · 7 months ago

 IMO, the reason we have a sea of open source drivers available now is because of the lack of a standard driver interface.